luizfonseca/proksi/README.md

 ```
 4. Run `proksi -c /path-where-proksi.hcl-is-located`

+For more information or guides, please refer to the [documentation](https://docs.proksi.info).

 # Documentation
 Documentation for Proksi can be found at [https://docs.proksi.info](https://docs.proksi.info) which is also available in the [gitbook](./gitbook/) folder of this repository.

 # Contributing